jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Or most of them.
     - [x] The scanned ones probably.
     - [x] The ones certainly used in documentation or otherwise discardable.
-    - [x] I think I would remove most of them, and only keep a couple.
+    - [x] I think I might remove most of them, and only keep a couple.
     - [x] Oh, I am done.

 #### 2020-04-01 Done Encircle Language Spec Planning Docs